Why Is There a Renewed Push for Affordable UK Housing?

 Over the past two years, the UK Government has sought to bridge this gap through reforms, funding programmes, and planning acceleration.

-The DLUHC reports: 62,289 affordable homes delivered (completions) in England in 2023–24 and 43,439 starts on site, a decrease of 39% compared to the previous year.
+The Department for Levelling Up, Housing and Communities (DLUHC) reports that 62,289 affordable homes were delivered (completions) in England in 2023–24, and 43,439 starts on site, a decrease of 39% compared to the previous year.
 This decline in starts underscores why renewed focus is critical.

 In the NPPF (Dec 2024), local plans must ensure that the required mix of affordable housing addresses local needs.
 This emphasises affordability considerations at the core of every planning decision.